 - You have super wide feet.
 Although this shoe is wider than most Nikes it’s still constricting.
-Try the Salomon Sense Ride 4, it was more accommodating in my experience.
+I recommend trying the Salomon Sense Ride 4, it was more accommodating in my experience.

 - You live in a wet climate.
 The outsole is a disaster on wet terrain.
-Inov-8 grip is fantastic check out the Terraultra G270.
+The Inov-8 grip is fantastic, and I suggest checking out the Terraultra G270.

 - You run in super hot temps.
 There are plenty of trail shoes with a more breathable upper.